NCIP/gdc-docs/docs/Data_Portal/Users_Guide/proteinpaint_lollipop.md

 [![Advanced Filtering](images/lollipop25.png)](images/lollipop25.png "Click to see the full image.")

-Clicking on ‘Filter’ displays a pop-up window with the feature the user selected previously from the sample annotation menu (e.g. Disease type: Adenomas and Adenocarcinomas).
+Clicking on 'Filter' displays a pop-up window with the feature the user selected previously from the sample annotation menu (e.g. Disease type: Adenomas and Adenocarcinomas).
 Clicking on either +AND or +OR displays a new pop-up with a search bar.
-Search for the desired term and click on the term’s button.
-In the image below a user selected ‘gender’ by clicking the ‘+AND’.
+Search for the desired term and click on the term's button.
+In the image below a user selected 'gender' by clicking the '+AND'.

 [![Filter Pop-Up Window](images/lollipop26.png)](images/lollipop26.png "Click to see the full image.")

-By clicking on ‘Gender’, all available values appear with checkboxes (i.e. male and female) as shown below.
+By clicking on 'Gender', all available values appear with checkboxes (i.e. male and female) as shown below.
 In this example, male with 293 data points is selected.

 [![Gender Filter Example 1](images/lollipop27.png)](images/lollipop27.png "Click to see the full image.")

-Click ‘Apply’ and the subtrack re-renders to reflect the updated filter.
+Click 'Apply' and the subtrack re-renders to reflect the updated filter.
 In the example below, the subtrack reduces from 675 samples to the 293 male samples with adenomas and adenocarcinomas.
 The figure shows the difference in mutations in the two tracks.
 Out of the original 333 samples, 72 of 293 males report the G12D mutation.

 [![Gender Filter Example 2](images/lollipop28.png)](images/lollipop28.png "Click to see the full image.")

-Click on the ‘Close’ option to remove the subtrack from the page.
+Click on the 'Close' option to remove the subtrack from the page.

 [![Remove Subtrack](images/lollipop29.png)](images/lollipop29.png "Click to see the full image.")